| | Please send payment to bitcoin address 17BVQmDP68sSmBw6o2hsEx2Mx4gi6f96Rv Payment Received [[value]] BTC. Thank You. [[error]] |

 his children, his spouse, or himself, can be seen as merely

-The work stops after the label is applied.]
+The work of understanding and taking it in stops after the label is applied.}

 But although it may be comforting to know that a two-year-old